TikiTDO/sereth_rtm/DESIGN-RUBY.md

       Calls out to JsonSpecGenerator in order to create a new spec.

-      Calls out to JosnSpecData in order to utilize existing specs.
+      Calls out to JsonSpecData in order to utilize existing specs.

   - **generator.rb**